Nami-27/insynk-frontend-interview-assignment/Description.md

 - Focused on completing one module - Category
 - Added a few styles to give the view to be similar to given design
 - Added error element to be visible if no other routes match the provided list of routes
+- Worked on the expenses module.
+Started by creating a server side data addition for the same by saving to localStorage.
+- Created a common Expense component that can be used for addition and with the values provided as Props.
+- Completed the Adding Expense component

 ## How much time did you spend on each step?